SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/08-Homework.md

 ## Description

-Modify queries from previous problem to show only **some of the columns**.
+Modify queries from the previous problem to show the **some of the columns**.

 For table: